sunborn23/python-email-autoresponder/README.md

 To install, simply download a copy of the project (see screenshot below) and extract it to whatever folder you like.

 ![Github Archive Download](https://user-images.githubusercontent.com/6501308/33236233-4de2d6fe-d24d-11e7-9581-9a59d9615c12.PNG)

+Alternatively, on UNIX systems you can run

+``wget https://github.com/sunborn23/python-email-autoresponder/archive/master.zip && unzip master.zip``

+to download and then extract all project files.

 ### Configuration